What Is Product Category Analysis And Why Is It Important?

 The objective of the product category analysis was to:

-• Generate overall awareness about Halo Top ice cream category
+• Generate overall awareness about the Halo Top ice cream category

 • Drive higher growth for the ice cream category